 The Office of the Registrar is responsible for overseeing the registration process and maintaining students' records.
 The registration is completed online.
-The period is limited to the exact time assigned in the registration schedules (www.aud.edu/registrar/RegAdv.asp)
+The period is limited to the exact time assigned in the registration schedules www.aud.edu > Registrar > Schedule and Dates.)

-When the student has an overdue library book, an incomplete admissions file, is in possession of school property or is delinquent in the payment of fees, he or she will not be allowed to register until the irregularity is remedied.
+If Students have overdue library books, incomplete admissions files, are in possession of school property are delinquent in the payment of fees, they will not be allowed to register until the irregularity is remedied.